 Here is a table with all the words starting from each alphabet to enhance your Urdu vocabulary.

 There are ten simple vowels and ten nasalized vowels in the Urdu alphabet.
 Each vowel can be written in has four distinctive forms depending on where is the location or what is the form of that vowel in the word;

-One thing you must know is that the vowels of Urdu Alphabets use a combination of diacritics and digraphs just like the Arabic alphabet uses.
+One thing you must know is that the vowels of the Urdu alphabet use a combination of diacritics and digraphs, just like the Arabic alphabet uses.
 Vowels of the Urdu alphabet and its variants are illustrated by the letters Alif, Waw, Ye, and He.

 Let’s learn about 4 variants in the Urdu alphabet now!